 Through our membership of the International Coalition of Animal Welfare, World Horse Welfare has successfully influenced global standards specifically relating to the welfare of working horses, donkeys and mules.
 Having been involved with the consultation process since 2014, it is a positive step forward that the standards will be incorporated within the OIE Terrestrial Animal Health Code, a code which sets out standards for the improvement of animal health and welfare and veterinary public health worldwide.

-In collaboration with our local partner organisations, World Horse Welfare’s next steps will be to create practical guidance and provide training to support national government initiatives to help make these welfare standards a reality in the countries where we work in Africa, Latin America and Asia.
+Collaboration with other working equid welfare organisation has been developed to form the International Coalition for Working Equids (ICWE).
+ICWE will work with the OIE to take the next steps to create practical guidance and provide training to support national government initiatives to help make these welfare standards a reality in the countries where we work in Africa, Latin America and Asia.

 Through our membership of Eurogroup for Animals, positive relationships have been established at the European Commission with the Cabinet of Commissioner for International Cooperation and Development and Directorate General for Health and Food Safety, with whom we continue to explore areas of collaboration.